DukeAtreides/seekonkucc_CommunionClass/README.md

 ---
 All classes begin with the Lords Prayer

-## Lesson 21 — Martin Luther King Jr. and Racism
-- **Lesson #:** 21
-- **Date:** 1/18/2026 (MLK weekend)
-- **Theme:** Understanding Racism and Standing Up for Justice
-- **Age / Grade:** Elementary (younger children)
-- **Duration:** 45–60 minutes
-- **Learning objectives:**
-  - Understand the concept of racism and discrimination.
-  - Learn about Martin Luther King Jr. and his role in fighting unjust laws.
-  - Recognize the importance of standing up for the rights of others.
-- **Scripture / Read:** MLK Book provided
-- **Context / Purpose:** To introduce children to the history of racism in the U.S., the civil rights movement, and the Christian call to justice and equality.
-- **Opening (Say):**
-  > "We talked about being the light of the world, and that darkness is a symbol of people being mean to each other.
-Some people are really mean, and some people are ignorant - which means they don’t know any better - and that causes them to treat other people as inferior - that’s a fancy way to say, treating them as less important.
-These people sometimes judge others based on their skin color, and in our country, even made laws to hurt African Americans.
-This is called discrimination and racism.
-When your grandparents were kids, a Christian pastor named Martin Luther King Jr. stood up to those unjust laws.
-He gave a famous speech called the 'I Have a Dream' speech.
-Later, in Memphis, Tennessee, he was killed for this, and we celebrate his life this weekend.
-Even though we don’t have those laws anymore, there is still a lot of racism in our country today.
-As Christians, we need to speak up for the rights of other people, especially those who are different from us."
-- **Key questions / Discussion points:**
-  - What does racism mean?
-  - How do you feel about people being treated unfairly?
-  - Why is it important to stand up for others?
-- **Materials / Supplies:** MLK Book, construction paper, markers, scissors
-- **Activities (step-by-step):**
-  1. Read the MLK Book together.
-  2. Discuss the meaning of racism and discrimination.
-  3. Activity: “We All Love in the Same Color” — trace children’s hands and arms on different colored construction paper, make a large heart for all to sign, place hands on cardstock, attach heart in front.
-- **Teacher notes / Tips:**
-  - Use the phrase “when your grandparents were kids” to give historical context.
-  - Ask children to summarize and express their feelings about the lesson.
-- **Passport Location:** Memphis, Tennessee
-- **Resources / Books / Handouts:** MLK Book
-- **TODOs / follow-up:** None specified
-- **Assessment / Closing:** Children share what they learned about fairness and standing up for others.
-- **Home connection / Family activity:** Encourage families to talk about fairness and kindness at home.

----

 ## Lesson 22 — The Sermon on the Mount
 - **Lesson #:** 22